-The Board has added five new directors in recent years.
-In March of 2024, the board added one new director, David Hager.
-In September of 2022, the board added one new director, Dr. Anne McEntee.
-In November of 2021, the Board added two new directors, George Damiris and Ronald Jadin.
-In February of 2021, the Board added our CEO who is also a director, Robert Saltiel.
+The Board has added six new directors in recent years.
+In April of 2024, the Board added one new director, Daniel Silvers, in connection with the cooperation agreement entered into with Engine Capital described above.
+In March of 2024, the Board added one new director, David Hager.
+In September of 2022, the Board added one new director, Dr. Anne McEntee.
+In November of 2021, the Board added our CEO who is also a director, Robert Saltiel.
 The ESG & Enterprise Risk Committee, which acts as our nominating and governance committee, identified, screened and recommended director candidates for nomination to the Board.
 The candidates were evaluated in light of the then-existing composition of the Board and the background and areas of expertise of existing directors and potential nominees.
 Throughout the process, the ESG & Enterprise Risk Committee and the Board were aided by an independent search firm that the Board engaged.
 The process for identifying and adding new directors is as follows: